 Bonnie Shearston, Director at Red Hook and Coppa Spuntino

 Together with business partner Tom Sanceau, Bonnie Shearston has skated on the cutting edge of Brisbane hospitality for almost a decade.
 Her first venture in 2010 saw Canvas completely change the game and raise the bar for the city’s cocktail craft.
 Two years later came PUBLIC and suddenly we were eating fossilized carrots and green ants.
 Then in 2015 Shearston brought English pub grub to West End with the London Fields gastropub.
 With these vastly different ventures, Shearston has left an indelible imprint on Brisbane’s dining culture.
 As part of her and Sanceau’s Happy Fat Group, Shearston currently runs lowkey Italian wine bar, Coppa Spuntino, and late night burger stop Red Hook.

 Angela Hirst, Wandering Cooks

 With one of the most calibrated visions in the game, Angela Hirst takes a unique and lateral approach to achieving her goals.
 Not content wearing just one hat, her colourful resume includes a stint in the Michelin-starred kitchen at the Petersham Nurseries Cafe, and even a PhD in food ethics and eating.
 The focus of her research analysed the disconnect between consumers and producers, which has made Hirst a champion of sustainability and business diversity.
-To that end, she set up Wandering Cooks, a multi-purpose space that has provides the antidote to an ordinary dining experience.
-Since establishment, the Wandering Cooks community has provided a space for emerging chefs and food entrepreneurs to develop their businesses.
+To that end, she set up Wandering Cooks, a multi-purpose space that provides the antidote to an ordinary dining experience.
+Since establishment, the Wandering Cooks community has forged a space for emerging chefs and food entrepreneurs to develop their businesses.
 Click here for her insights on food, cooking, and weathering the storm.